Barsonax/Singularity/README.md

 Singularity is a ioc container that focuses on the following things
 - Performance, Singularity is one of the fastest if not the fastest dependency injection container out there.
 Don't believe me?
 Check out my [benchmarks](#Benchmarks) or if you want a second opinion check out the benchmarks that Daniel Palme made [here](https://github.com/danielpalme/IocPerformance).
-- `Dispose` wont be automatically called by default, instead you can configure Singularity to do so through the `With(DisposeBehavior)` method or tell singularity to automatically call `Dispose` by simply changing the settings.
+- Not invasive.
+For instance `Dispose` wont be automatically called by default, instead you can configure Singularity to do so through the `With(DisposeBehavior)` method or tell singularity to automatically call `Dispose` by simply changing the settings.
 Is calling Dispose not enough and you want to invoke your own custom logic?
 The `WithFinalizer(Action<TInstance>)` method might be of help here.
 - Clear error messages and fail fast to point you in the right direction as fast as possible.

 ## Getting started